lich4/JBDev/README.md

 * Add `JBDEV_PACKAGE` to the target and set to YES

 > Configure `Build Phase`
-* Add `Run Script` to the target as the last phase，and set content to `bash jbdev.build.sh`
+* Add `Run Script` to the target as the last phase，and set the content to `bash jbdev.build.sh`

 > Notice
 * Due to the huge difference between Jailbreak and pure TrollStore environment, Further testing on pure TrollStore is required